 (These programs may only be taken in person.
 No online programs allowed for disruptive physician coaching):

 Physicians being referred to our programs have four options.

-Option 2) Participate in one/one coaching for approximately 8 to 12, 50 minute sessions.
+Option 1) Participate in one/one coaching for approximately 8 to 12, 50 minute sessions.
 Can be done in person, or by Phone/Skype

-Option 4) We come on-site and provide one/one coaching at physicians location anywhere in the U.S.
+Option 3) We come off-site and provide one/one coaching at physicians location anywhere in the U.S.

 Disruptive Behavior for Physicians Program includes: